Environmental Drivers

 What are we finding?

-Data from the 2017-2018 GAK1 mooring is shown below.
+Data from the 2021-2022 GAK1 mooring is shown below.
 In the record-length anomaly timeseries for GAK1, the data show that the surface waters warm faster than waters near the seafloor.
 In addition, the surface is freshening and the waters near the seafloor have an opposite trend, but the latter is just barely significantly different from zero at the 95% confidence level.
-These trends show that the water column is progressively stratifying over time: a result that carries potentially important ramifications for the productivity of the Gulf of Alaska ecosystem.
-With only a brief period of waters cooler than average, positive temperature anomalies that began during the marine heatwave starting winter 2013/2014 in the Gulf of Alaska have persisted into 2018 throughout the GAK1 water column at GAK1.
+These trends show that the water column is progressively stratifying over time, a result that carries potentially important ramifications for the productivity of the Gulf of Alaska ecosystem.
+With only a brief period of waters cooler than average, positive temperature anomalies that began during the marine heatwave starting winter 2013/2014 in the Gulf of Alaska persisted into 2019 throughout the GAK1 water column at GAK1 before returning to usual temperatures in recent years.